So You Think You Can Dance (American TV series): Contestant stage

 In season 1, each week of the competition featured a single episode, with contestants' eliminations pre-recorded the week they occurred and then broadcast at the beginning of the next week's episode.
 In seasons 2 to 8, the show's weekly format was split between two episodes, a performance episode, as described above, and a results show which revealed the outcome of the at-home-viewer voting following the performance show of the same week.
 More recent seasons have returned to a one-show-per-week format, but with each week's episode typically reflecting the results of voting for the previous week's performances, with these results revealed at the end of the following week's performances.
 Depending on the stage of the competition, each week may feature eliminations that are based entirely on an at-home viewer vote, or the vote may simply create a group of bottom contestants from which the show's judges will select the final eliminations.
 Voting has also varied by season (and often within seasons) regarding whether the voter selected individuals or couples.
 Following the announcement of their elimination, contestants are typically given a brief send-off video packet.
 Each competitive episode ends with a quick recap of the night's routines accompanied by voting prompts.
 Episodes typically last around two hours, commercials included.
 There has also been variability in how long couples are kept together and how the at-home-viewer votes are balanced against judge decisions, though ultimately at some point in every season, the judges stop using their power to save contestants, and eliminations are determined exclusively by viewer votes.
 The total number of hours shown in a given week during the performance phase of the competition has varied from two to four hours.

 The finale episode is often the most elaborately produced show of a season and features the last performances of the contestants, encore performances of many of the season's most acclaimed routines, guest dancers (including returning contestants from previous seasons and cast members from other international versions of the franchise), musical performances, and multiple video packets chronicling the course of the season's events, all culminating in the announcement of the winner of the competition.
-Most seasons have featured a single winner, while seasons 9 and 10 featured both male and female winners.
+Most seasons have featured a single winner, while seasons 9 and 10 featured both female and male winners.
 Following the closure of the season, the Top Ten contestants often go on tour for several months, performing hit routines from the season among other performances.